Cwalt2/PersonEmployee/README.md

 Using the Scanner library, the program allows a person to choose an employee and view their information

-This program uses encapsulation, if/else statements, constructors, and the *this* keyword
+This program uses encapsulation, if/else statements, constructors, inheritance, and the *this* keyword